cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/System_Configuration/Copy_of_Netfilter_-_ACLs.md

 ### Enable Nonatomic Updates

-<span id="src-8362584_indexterm-62E544C8805EFF7F69A8232CD33E2FFC">You
-can enable
-</span><span id="src-8362584_indexterm-AD476A0B0DF1C36A1D3538C7E19B5D39">nonatomic
-updates for </span>`switchd`, which offer better scaling because all TCAM resources are used to actively impact traffic.
+You can enable nonatomic updates for `switchd`, which offer better scaling because all TCAM resources are used to actively impact traffic.
 With atomic updates, half of the hardware resources are on standby and do not actively impact traffic.

 Nonatomic updates are now table based, so they don't interrupt network traffic when new rules are installed.
 The rules are mapped into the